432MHz Band: 430.0 – 440.0 MHz

 432.800 – 432.990MHz UK Propagation Beacons

 This area of the band is the old IARU Region-1 allocation for propagation beacons.
 However all European mainland beacons have now moved 400kHz lower in frequency and the only beacons you will hear in this sub-band are located in the UK.
-Hopefully this situation will change at some future date.
+Hopefully this situation will change soon.
 Please do not transmit in this area of the band as transmissions can often cause interference to operators that are using these beacons for propagation and frequency alignment purposes.

 432.994 – 433.381MHz Repeater Output Channels (FM/DV)